redhat-cop/jboss_amq/README.md

 - unzip
 - jmespath

 Our playbooks provide these dependencies in a [common role](https://github.com/redhat-cop/ansible-middleware-playbooks/tree/master/roles/common), but this there is no explicitly ansible dependency to allow end users more options.
+Passwords are on the defaults/main.yml and require "" if using special characters.
 Inventory
 ---------